JoeyStanley/joeyr/README.md

 ## Introduction

 This is essentially my sandbox R Package.
 It has a hodge-podge of functions that I’ve used over the past several years.
-Most of them were written by me, but a few others were either partially or entirely written by others—in such cases I give credit where due.
-I started this package several years ago but then didn’t touch it for a while.
-I’m hoping to revive it, flesh it out a little bit, and add some new functions I’ve made.
+As I work with my sociophonetic data, I find myself running the same sorts of procedures over and over, so I often decide to write a generalized function to take care of that stuff in one line within a tidyverse pipeline.

 The functions in `joeyr` can be grouped into about five different
-categories: the filter, math functions, `ggplot2` themes, the “grapes”, and other helpful functions.
+categories: the outlier detecters, sociophonetics functions, `ggplot2` themes, the “grapes”, and other helpful functions.
 This README briefly explains them all.
-Because I am a linguist (particularly a sociophonetician), many of these functions are helpful for working with sociophonetic data.

 Some of these functions I’ve generalized into something that others may find useful.
 Others are very specific to my own code and workflow so I’m not sure if they’ll be useful to you.
 Some functions are documented well but lots are not.
-This package should probably be split into different, more thematic, packages, but I’ll do that later once I’ve done proper testing and finalized the functons.
-In the future I’ll also add some sample data as well as vignettes to better explain how to use the functions.

-For questions, feel free to contact me at <joeystan@uga.edu> or on Twitter at [@joey\_stan](https://twitter.com/joey_stan).
+For questions, feel free to contact me at <joey_stanley@byu.edu> or on Twitter at [@joey\_stan](https://twitter.com/joey_stan).

 ## Installation